 - Eligibility for either an institutional training license or regular licensure in dentistry and/or medicine in the State of Maryland

-- Candidates are encouraged to have completed both dental (DDS/DMD) and medical (MD) degrees, or its equivalency, including 1 year of post-graduate general surgery training
+- Candidates must have completed both dental (DDS/DMD) and medical (MD) degrees, or its equivalency, including 1 year of post-graduate general surgery training/medical training

 The fellow is responsible for carrying out those clinical duties assigned by the Oral-Head & Neck Surgery/Microvascular Surgery faculty.
 Administrative duties will include the daily management of the oncology service, assist in the pre-operative scheduling of patients and the presentation of patients at the multi-disciplinary head & neck tumor board.
 The fellow will provide second on-call for the surgical residents assigned to the Maxillofacial Oncology service.
 The fellow is expected to participate in clinical research with the goal of publication in a peer reviewed journal.